larsonjj/grunt-dashboard/README.md

 A boolean value that is used to determine if data comments in your HTML files should be removed.
 This would mostly be used for when you are doing a production build.

+#### options.assets
+Type: `Array`
+Default value: `[]`

+An array of files that will act as includes for any supported markup preprocessor (Jade, EJS, etc).
+This would mostly be used for including files with mixins within them.

 ### Usage Examples

 #### Default Options